 - 1. Mayne's Hindu law and Usage Revised by Justice RanganathMisra and Dr.Vijendra Kumar.
 Bharat Law House, New Delhi. - 2.
 Modern Hindu Law.
 Paras Diwan.
-Allahabad Law Agency.

-- 3. Family Law Paras Diwan.
+Allahabad Law Agency. - 3.
+Family Law Paras Diwan.
 Allahabad Law Agency. - 4.
 Outlines of Muhammadan Law.
 Asaf A.A.Fyzee.
 Oxford University Press. - 5.
 Kusum Family Law Lectures Family Law-I Lexis Nexis India - 6.
 Cases & Materials on Family Law University Law Publishing.

-- CO1 Understand the place and importance of personal laws in a legal system.
-They would also appreciate the similarities and differences in the criterion for constituting a valid marriage among various religions. - CO2 Understand that a marriage involves serious legal implications and secondly the judicial process involved in seeking a matrimonial relief and thirdly the conditions that must exist for seeking such relief. - CO3 Analyse the nature of a Muslim marriage as distinguished from a Hindu marriage, the distinctivenature of reliefs available to Muslims and also the ongoing debates about Muslim marriage and divorce. - CO4 Ascertain who can claim maintenance, from whom they can claim it and under what circumstances, under both personal and secular laws. - CO5 To understand the law relating to adoption and understand the circumstances in which a guardian can be appointed, various kinds of guardians, the persons who can act or be appointed as legal guardians and the legal duties imposed on a guardian so that the interests of the minor are protected.
+- CO1 The students would have understood the place and importance of personal laws in a legal system.
+They would also appreciate the similarities and differences in the criterion for constituting a valid marriage among various religions. - CO2 The students would firstly know that a marriage involves serious legal implications and secondly the judicial process involved in seeking a matrimonial relief and thirdly the conditions that must exist for seeking such relief. - CO3 The students would know about the nature of a Muslim marriage as distinguished from a Hindu marriage, the distinctive nature of reliefs available to Muslims and also the ongoing debates about Muslim marriage and divorce. - CO4 Understands who can claim maintenance, from whom they can claim it and under what circumstances, under both personal and secular laws.
+To understand the law relating to adoption . - CO5 Understand the circumstances in which a guardian can be appointed, various kinds of guardians, the persons who can act or be appointed as legal guardians and the legal duties imposed on a guardian so that the interests of the minor are protected.